eXept Software AG Logo

 create a physical (VM-) process for aProcess.

-Return true if ok, false if something went wrong.
+Raise an AllocationFailedError if something went wrong.

-The process is not scheduled; to start it running,
+The process is not scheduled; to start it running, it needs a Process>>resume.

-get control in its #start method.
+Once resumed, the process will later get control in its #start method.

-o newProcessFor: aProcess withId: idWant
+o newProcessFor: aProcess withId: nilOrIdWant

 private entry for Process restart - do not use in your program